Skip to content

-Linear Low-Density Polyethylene (LLDPE) is not a compromise or a cost-saving measure.
-It is a technically justified material choice for industrial urinals operating at construction sites, temporary facilities, and rental fleets.
+Linear Low-Density Polyethylene (LLDPE) is not a compromise or cost-saving measure.
+It is a technically justified material choice for industrial urinals operating in toilet cabins, temporary facilities, and rental fleets.

 What is LLDPE and Why is it Used in This Application